 Will that be better for the run?
 Worse?

-Since I decided to do sunrise yoga, I had to wake up accordingly, and the problem with sunrise yoga is it happens before sunrise – which is REALLY early.
+Since I decided to do sunrise yoga, I had to wake up accordingly.
+The problem with sunrise yoga is it happens before sunrise – which is REALLY early.
 6 AM in this case.

 So up by 4:45.